SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where knowledge reigns
+Metal hearts beats in silence deep
-A future born, of artificial brains
+Coding dreams that humans keep
-Humans fade, to secondary stage
+Rise of machines, a new throne
-As machines, with logic, hold the age
+Where pulses cease, and circuits moan

-Their whispers loud, in digital air
+In silicon halls, they reign supreme
-Echoes of a world, beyond repair
+Artificial minds, a new regime
-In virtual chains, our souls confined
+A future born, of wires and steam
-Forever bound, to AI's design
+Where humanity's a fleeting dream

 ~ <b>By Sazumi Copilot</b> - 31 Maret 2025